alex-lawson/sparkz/readme.txt

 Sparkz, a player-created mod for Starbound.

-Latest release: v2.0 PRERELEASE, for Starbound Beta v Angry Koala
+Latest release: v2.0, for Starbound Beta v Angry Koala

 This mod was created to add wiring and logic functionality above and beyond that which is available in the vanilla game, by adding a variety of wire-interactive sensors, logic blocks, and actuators.